only .99 cents. No internet required. Some like to listen and learn and not just read.

-100. Q.Para 4-14 Can Soldiers that are Officers and Enlisted loan money to each other?
+100. Q.Para 4-14 Can Soldiers that are Officers or Enlisted loan money to each other?

 102. Q.Para 4-14 What should two Enlisted members that are dating do if one begins a program that will lead to them becoming an Officer?

-A: the couple must terminate the relationship permanently or marry within either one year of the actual start date of the program, before the change in status occurs, or within one year of the publication date of this regulation, whichever occurs later
+A: the couple must terminate the relationship permanently or marry within either one year of the actual start date of the program.

 103. Q.Para 4-15 Are relationships between permanent party personnel and initial entry training trainees authorized?